• Skip to primary navigation

 • Small bowl and pastry brush: I love this silicone pastry brush set from Amazon.

 • Salami: This Columbus Italian Dry Salame is my favorite.
+You could also use a different Italian cured meat if desired, such as a mortadella.

 • Sliced pepperoni: I highly recommend this Applegate pepperoni.